What do journalism students say about teaching staff?

 What should programmes do next?

 Prioritise industry currency, assessment clarity and accessible support.
 Protect the strong baseline on staff experience and approachability by setting visible service standards, monitoring sentiment at cohort level and closing the loop with students on changes made.
 Keep curricula practical through live briefs, newsroom partnerships and calibration of marking.
-Acknowledge and mitigate contextual shocks: sentiment on strike action remains heavily negative at −64.1, so providers should explain decisions plainly, offer catch-up routes and record mitigations students can track.
+Contextual shocks also matter: sentiment on strike action remains heavily negative at −64.1, so providers should explain decisions plainly, offer catch-up routes and record mitigations students can track.

 How Student Voice Analytics helps you

-- A simple dashboard to track sentiment, surface outliers and evidence impact after interventions in assessment clarity, careers support and operational delivery.
+• A simple dashboard to track sentiment, surface outliers and evidence the impact of interventions in assessment clarity, careers support and operational delivery.

 Request a walkthrough